operator-framework/enhancements/enhancements/declarative-index-config.md

 etcdoperator.v0.9.4              quay.io/operatorhubio/etcd:v0.9.4              0.9.4                                etcdoperator.v0.9.2
 ```

-This information will be captured in the `properties.<"olm.channel">.value.replaces`, `properties.<"olm.skips">.value` and `properties.<"olm.skipRange">.value` of the `olm.bundle` blob.
+All of this information will be captured in the `olm.channel` blobs via their entries, each of which contain the `name` of a bundle that is present
+in the channel along with its optional upgrade edge metadata (`replaces`, `skips`, and `skipRange`).

-When building an internal model of the upgrade graph for a particular channel, the `properties.<"olm.channel">.value.replaces` and `properties.<"olm.skips">.value` fields are used to count the number of incoming edges that each bundle has.
+When building an internal model of the upgrade graph for a particular channel, the entries' `replaces` and `skips` fields are used to count the number of incoming edges that each bundle has.
 To be valid, a channel's bundles must form a directed acyclic graph, and there must be exactly one bundle with zero incoming edges.

-The `properties.<"olm.skipRange">` property is currently consumed only by the OLM resolver to allow bundles to "override" the graph and form new implicit upgrade edges to allow direct upgrades from other bundles whose versions fall within the `skipRange`.
+The `skipRange` is currently consumed only by the OLM resolver to allow bundles to "override" the graph and form new implicit upgrade edges to allow direct upgrades from other bundles whose versions fall within the `skipRange`.

 #### Creating the json/yaml config file to represent a package